johnpeach/panorama/README.md

 To get assistance, run the command:
 ./panorama -h

+# Requirement

+This script requires the use of the Hugin tools for processing the images.
+On Ubuntu, they can be installed with

+sudo apt-get install hugin-tools

 # Known Bugs
 * Error messages sent to ErrorMsg and AssertNonZeroLen are not logged
 * Does not check to make sure Hugin scripts are installed